Guided Tour of the Pathway Logic model of Mycobacterial Mycolic Acid Biosynthesis

 Find "Subnet" and "FindPath" using "Goals"

 A "Subnet" or a pathway is a collection of rules assembled in response to a query.
 A query specifies goals --- occurrences that should be present, i.e. states and locations of enzymes or metabolites.
 It may also specify occurrences or rules to be avoided.
 The execution of a subnet leads from the model's initial state to a state satisfying the goals, while not passing through any states containing occurrences to be avoided, or using any rules to be avoided.
 For the tour we will find one subnet, the one that synthesizes the ACP-linked fatty acid intermediate ACP-malonyl.
-Generation of ACP-malonyl pathway:- Make ACP-malonyl-CLc visible in the graph by using the "Find" tab.

 - Click on the occurrence ACP-malonyl-CLc.